 New CSS data

-ECOES will receive a number of new synchronisation messages from the CSS.
+EES will receive a number of new synchronisation messages from the CSS.
 The following section sets out how the user can interact with this data and understand the expected behaviour from EES.

 CSS switching summary

 The CSS Switching Summary parameter of the MPAN details screen will reflect the status of the latest CSS Switching Synchronisation message received by ECOES.
 The Information will remain available in the CSS Switching Summary section until a new message supersedes it.